Today, we are excited to share that connection strings are available to all PlanetScale users.

 PlanetScale supports both MySQL native authentication, which is widely used to provide a secure connection to MySQL servers, and MySQL Caching SHA-2 authentication, which is the most secure authentication mechanism to connect to MySQL.
 Based on your application needs and platform support, you can switch between the authentication modes with the same password.

-You can read more about connecting securely to PlanetScale here.
+You can read more about connecting securely to PlanetScale in our docs.